Winter Break Information

 Getting to and from the airport

 If you will be traveling and don't have a car, you can refer to a list of transportation suggestions compiled by the Thomas Commons Information Desk.
-You will find the College's electronic need a ride board as well as information on commercial transportation opportunities.
+There you will find the College's electronic "need a ride" board as well as information on commercial transportation opportunities.